civilKaos82/orange-tree-2-groves-challenge/README.md

 | age of death       | 100          | 45          | 40         |
 | type of fruit      | oranges      | apples      | pears      |

 *Table 1*.
-Data for orange trees and apple trees.
+Data for orange, apple, and pear trees.